 This light will turn on for six to eight seconds as a bulb check when the ignition switch is first turned ON.
-If the light is either not on during starting, or stays on, or turns on while driving, then have the system inspected at your authorized dealer as soon as possible.
-(See page 61 for more information.)
+If the light is either not on during starting, or stays on, or turns on while driving, then have the system inspected at an authorized dealer as soon as possible.

-12. Brake System Warning Light
+12. Brake Warning Light

-This light monitors various brake functions, including brake fluid level and parking brake application.
-If the brake light turns on, it may indicate that the parking brake is applied, that the brake fluid level is low, or that there is a problem with the ABS.
+This light monitors various brake functions, including brake fluid level and parking brake BRAKE application.
+If the brake light turns on, it may indicate that the parking brake is applied, that the brake fluid level is low, or that there is a problem with the anti-lock brake system reservoir.